Independent Radical Publishing

 ‘A wildcat strike is a strike action undertaken by unionised workers without union leadership’s authorisation, support, or approval’.
 These books uncover the radical militancy which characterises international workers struggles, both contemporary and historical.
 Looking at diverse topics including proletarianisation and class formation, mass production, gender, affective and reproductive labour, syndicalism and independent unions, and labour and Leftist social and political movements, it is the most comprehensive exploration into workers’ organisation being developed today.
 The series editors are: Immanuel Ness (City University of New York) // Peter Cole (Western Illinois University) // Raquel Varela (New University of Lisbon) // Tim Pringle (University of London).

-A nuts-and-bolts guide to organising your workplace from a longtime labour activist
+A nuts-and-bolts guide to organising your workplace

 True crime meets political thriller in an explosive exposé of US meddling in Mexico

 An authoritative overview of the question of power in trade union strategy

 A key organizing tool for casualized higher education faculty from longtime movement activists

 A fascinating ethnography of the democratic organisation of shack settlements in South Africa

 Artificial intelligence should be changing society, not reinforcing capitalist notions of work